Bishopton Primary School

-There is no wrong way to organise an Eco Committee, and lots of right ways.
-Whatever works best for your context.
-Bishopton Primary School pupils shared with us how they organise their Eco-Committee works for their school.
+There is no wrong way to organise an Eco-Committee, whatever works best for your context.
+Bishopton Primary School pupils shared with us how they organise their Eco-Committee in a way that works for their school.

 At the beginning of each year pupils are asked if they would like to be a member of the Eco-Committee.

-Staff are also approached by Eco-Schools Co-ordinators Miss Cruickshank and Mrs McKay.
-Everyone who wants to join is allowed as the school promotes a whole school approach.
+Staff are also approached by two Eco-Schools Co-ordinators.
+Everyone who wants to join is welcome to promote a whole school approach.

-The Eco-Committee holds a welcome meeting for new members, takes a register and explains its aims for the year ahead.
-Throughout the year, the Eco-Committee discusses, consults, and reaches decisions as a group, that then make changes across the school.
-Pupils take turns at leading the sessions and taking minutes.
+Returning members of the Eco-Committee hold a welcome meeting for new members and explain their aims for the year ahead.
+Throughout the year, the Eco-Committee discusses ideas, consults the rest of the school, and reaches decisions as a group, and then works to make changes across the school.
+Eco-Committee members take turns at leading the sessions and taking minutes.

 The main way they keep everyone in the school updated about their work is through the school's Eco-Committee Noticeboard in the dining hall which everyone sees daily.
 The Committee keeps their latest meeting minutes here and display their main focus for that term.

 After each Eco-Committee meeting, class teachers schedule time for Committee members to share what they have done with their class.
 This helps to keep everyone updated.
 The Committee also gets time at assemblies to share what they are doing with the whole school.